harshiniKumar/Inventory-management-system/README.md

 # inventory-management-system
-An Inventory Management System using Angular,Spring and MySQL.
+An Inventory Management System using Angular JS,Spring Framework and MySQL.